• Skip to primary navigation

 10. Dip Cookies in Chocolate: In a small sauce pan, melt the chocolate, coconut oil and peppermint flavoring over low heat.

 11. Grab the cookies and dip them, one at a time into the melted chocolate.
-Place them on a sheet of parchment paper to dry.
+Place them on a sheet of parchment paper to set.
+You can drizzle any remaining chocolate over the cookies for decoration.

 12. After all of the cookies have been dipped, put them in the fridge or freezer so the chocolate coating fully sets.